Introduction

 Description: Distribution map of Giant Sequoia (Sequoiadendron giganteum), highlighting regions in California.
 Essential for tree care and environmental studies.

-Caption: Stunning image of a snow-covered Giant Sequoia (Sequoiadendron giganteum) in Victoria, B.C., showcasing environmental beauty and tree care.
+Caption: Stunning image of a snow-covered Giant Sequoia (Sequoiadendron giganteum) General Sherman.

 Caption: Bradluke22, Public domain, via Wikimedia Commons